TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-ambarinotrunning.md

 1. You can connect to Ambari service using Secure Shell (SSH): `ssh \<clustername>\-ssh.azurehdinsight.net`
 2. Run the following command to open host file /etc/host on one of the headnodes using Vi: `vi /etc/hosts/`
 3. Look up for the headnode which has **headnodehost** mentioned next to it to verify that this headnode is the active node <br>
-4. Run the following command to start Ambari service on the **headnodehost**: `sudo ambari-server start`
+4. Run the following command to start Ambari service on the **headnodehost**: `sudo systemctl start ambari-server`

 ## **Recommended Documents**